 Six years earlier, Paine defended a 16-year-old slave named Bristol accused of murdering the sister of Dr. William McKinstry to gain his freedom.
-Paine lost the case and Bristol was hanged.
+Paine lost the case and Bristol died on the gallows.

 In 1774, Taunton’s Sons of Liberty ran Loyalists out of town.
 One of the last to go was McKinstry, though his wife was allowed to stay behind.

 On Friday, October 21, 1774, patriotic Tauntonians erected an enormous liberty pole.
 On Monday, October 24, the Boston Evening Post reported the story: